 Following PRISMA guidelines, the NIC-FTD used systematic review to determine level of evidence and establish consensus recommendations for various aspects of diagnostic evaluation of late-onset behavioral changes.
-This includes patient history, including clinical scales; psychiatric assessment; physical and neurological examination findings; bedside cognitive tests and neuropsychological examination; tests of social cognition; structural and nuclear imaging; CSF and blood biomarkers; and genetic testing.
+This includes 1) patient history, including clinical scales, 2) psychiatric assessment, 3) physical and neurological examination findings, 4) bedside cognitive tests and neuropsychological examination, 5) tests of social cognition, 6) structural and nuclear imaging, 7) CSF and blood biomarkers, and 8) genetic testing.
 Each topic was assigned to NIC-FTD members, who then proposed minimal requirements, clinical recommendations, and further directions of research.
 Members then met to discuss recommendations, first in person and then over teleconferences and electronic surveys.

 The authors emphasize the need for a careful history of symptom onset, corroborated by a knowledgeable caregiver.
 Risk factors such as traumatic brain injuries, earlier psychiatric disease, or learning disability should be explored.
 There are high rates of psychiatric disease in families with bvFTD, which could represent unrecognized neurodegeneration.
-It has been suggested that a positive family history for psychiatric illness may inappropriately bias diagnoses away from bvFTD (2).
-Diagnosticians should be wary of such a potential pitfall.
+A positive family history for psychiatric illness has been previously suggested to inappropriately bias diagnoses away from bvFTD , a potential pitfall about which a savvy diagnostician should be wary.

-Use of clinical scales can reduce some of these cognitive biases among clinicians; however, few studies have examined how well FTD symptom scales distinguish bvFTD from PPDs.
-Examples of potentially useful scales for this purpose include the Frontal Behavioral Inventory positive subscale (7), as well as the presence of aphasia, verbal apraxia (8), indifference, alien limb, and inappropriateness.
-Other potentially useful scales include DAPHNE, the Cambridge Behavioral Inventory, Stereotypy Rating Inventory, and the recently developed Frontotemporal Dementia versus Primary Psychiatric Disorder Checklist (8-11).
+Use of clinical scales can reduce some of these cognitive biases among clinicians-however, few studies have examined how well FTD symptom scales distinguish bvFTD from primary psychiatric disorders.
+Examples of potentially useful scales for this purpose include the Frontal Behavioral Inventory's positive subscale, as well as the presence of aphasia, verbal apraxia , indifference, alien limb, and inappropriateness.
+Other potentially useful scales include DAPHNE, the Cambridge Behavioral Inventory (CBI), Stereotypy Rating Inventory (SRI), and the recently developed Frontotemporal Dementia versus Primary Psychiatric Disorder (FTD versus PPD) Checklist 8-11.

-Careful characterization of bvFTD patients has revealed that most do not fulfill formal DSM-5 criteria for any PPD.
+Psychiatrically, careful characterization of bvFTD patients has revealed that most do not fulfill formal DSM-5 criteria for any primary psychiatric disorder.
 Collaboration between a psychiatrist and neurologist may be helpful in diagnostically challenging cases.
-Although a diagnosis of bvFTD may be more likely in the absence of the emotional distress that is often present in many types of PPDs, certain variants of bvFTD-for example, the C9orf72 phenotype-can present slowly and with psychotic features that are diagnostically puzzling, even for experienced subspecialists in this area (3).
+While a diagnosis of bvFTD may be more likely in the absence of the emotional distress that is often present in many types of primary psychiatric disorders, certain variants of bvFTD - for example, the C9orf72 phenotype - can present slowly and with psychotic features that are diagnostically puzzling even for experienced subspecialists in this area .